jberkel/sms-backup-plus/README.md

 with.

 If you only want to backup specific call types you can do so as well.

+👉 1.5.11: Call log backup is disabled by default.

 ### <a name="whatsapp-support">WhatsApp support</a>